claudiobizzotto/ipfs-rpi/README.md

 ## Installation

-Log into your Raspberry Pi with an administrator account (you can use the default `pi` user for this).
+Log into your system with an administrator account, like the default OS user.
+For example, on the Rapberry Pi, most operating systems will default to the `pi` user, whereas on the Orange Pi that's going to be `orangepi`.

 From any local directory, clone or download this repo, `cd` into it and run the installer:

 ```SHELL
 $ ./install